Eyelid surgery

 What can Eyelid Surgery do for me?

-Blepharoplasty is a surgical procedure to correct the tired appearance that develops around the eyes as we age.
-By removing excess fat and skin, blepharoplasty surgery is designed to rejuvenate and refresh the appearance in the eyes.
-Performed under general or local anaesthetics, this surgery can treat the upper eyelids, the lower eyelids, or both depending on the unique needs of the patient.
+Blepharoplasty is a surgical procedure to remove excess fat and skin.
+Performed under general or local anaesthetics, this surgery can treat the upper eyelids, the lower eyelids, or both.

 Upper Eyelid Surgery may: